Animal Husbandry

 Livestock sector is an important sub-sector of Indian agriculture.
 Its contribution to agriculture sector and Indian economy stands 4.90% and 30.13% respectively in 2021.
 Many types of livestock farming are practiced in India starting from dairy farming to pig farming.
 The 20th Livestock Census highlights the increase in livestock population due to government emphasis on this sector.
 Yet, the sector is plagued by issues like low productivity, technological dualism, and ineffective quarantine regime.
 Addressing these will help increase the contribution of the sector to Indian economy.

-Frequently Asked Questions on What is Livestock: Its Meaning, Types and Present Status in India
+Frequently Asked Questions On What is Livestock: Its Meaning, Types and Present Status in India

 1. What is livestock?